Will AI Replace UX Designers?

 Will AI replace UX designers?βΎ

-What UX skills are most valuable in 2026?βΎ
+What UX design skills are safest from AI?βΎ